OpenDebates/Erin/docs/contributing.rst

 All pull requests to the python source must follow `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_ conventions.

 All methods and functions must be in snake_case and not camelCase.
-If a module is written in python, it must also conform to the 79 character limit.
+If a module is written in python, it must also conform to an 88 character limit.

 Pull Requests